mycoboco/canary/server/README.md

   client knows DNS-SD, it will appear on it;
 - the server will run on `port`; it must be set to the default port 3689 for iTunes to work with the server;
+- `runAs`, if specified, makes the server drop privileges by changing its `uid` and `gid` to the given ones, which is useful when the server initially runs as `root`, for example, by an `init.d` script.
+If not specified, running the server as `root` will be warned;
 - if `password` is a non-empty string, the server requires a client to send the password on every request.
 This, for example, forces iTunes ask a password on its initial connection to the server;